ibm-messaging/cp4i-mq-samples/README.md

 * [Secure communication between IBM MQ endpoints with TLS](https://developer.ibm.com/tutorials/mq-secure-msgs-tls/)

 * [Configuring mutual TLS authentication for a messaging application](https://developer.ibm.com/tutorials/configuring-mutual-tls-authentication-java-messaging-app/).

+* [TLS for Beginners and more](https://github.com/ADesprets/TLS) is an excellent introduction to the fundamentals of Encryption and TLS.

 ## Disclaimer